 The shoe designer must take great care to pick the right materials that can stand up to the demands of shoemaking.
 The demands for footwear performance and manufacturing must be met.
 A beautiful material that rips during the lasting operation or fades in sunlight can’t be used!
 So let’s learn how to select footwear materials.

 When you select footwear materials for your projects, the shoe design brief should help guide your choices.
 The design brief defines the type of shoe you are making: a ballet slipper for a dancer, or work boots for lumberjacks?
 What is the best sneaker material?
 What are the best running shoe materials?
 Are these going to be inexpensive or premium shoes?
 With your design brief in hand and some background knowledge, you can select the right materials suitable for your shoe design.

 The most common materials for shoes are leathers, textiles, synthetics, rubber, foam, and plastic.
 Each has its specific uses in footwear.
 Depending on your design, each material will have a place in your shoe.
 Material selection is one of the fundamentals of shoe design.
 Let’s take a quick tour of these common materials.

 Cow leather is the most common material used for making shoes.
-It is durable, flexible, stretchable and is available in many styles, colors, and prices.
-It is truly a great material, you can make beautiful functional and fashionable shoes.
+It is durable, flexible, stretchable, and is available in many styles, colors, and prices.
+It is truly a great material to use, and you can make beautiful functional and fashionable shoes out of leather.

 Depending on the import rules for your country, leather is often a lower duty rate.
 Shoes made with 51% leather surface area are around 9% import duty.
 A textile shoe can be 20% of the FOB price + .90, that’s a high duty rate! (depending on the country of origin).